More Than 100 Retired Military Sign Letter By 'Jack Meehoff'

-Category: World Politics Hits: 6It probably shouldn't surprise anyone that it was this easy to find over 100 willing knuckleheads from retired brass in the U.S. military who think Joe Biden, of all people, is a communist.
+Category: World Politics Hits: 16It probably shouldn't surprise anyone that it was this easy to find over 100 willing knuckleheads from retired brass in the U.S. military who think Joe Biden, of all people, is a communist.
 Source: Task & Purpose A group of more than 100 retired generals and admirals who have accused President Joe Biden of being a communist have been pranked by a faux flag officer going by the nom de guerre “Rear Adm.
 Jack Meehoff.”
 If you don’t get the joke, just say the name “Jack Meehoff” aloud.
 That’s right.
 You understand now.
 Earlier this month, the group Flag Officers 4 America posted an open letter that repeated lies spread by former President Donald Trump and the elected leaders who support his claims that the FBI and Supreme Court ignored “election irregularities” in 2020.
 No concrete evidence has emerged suggesting the 2020 election was stolen.
 Trump’s former Attorney General William Barr said in December there was no evidence of widespread voter fraud and Chris Krebs, Trump’s director of the Cybersecurity and Infrastructure Security Agency, called the 2020 presidential election “the most secure in U.S. history.”

 Read more https://crooksandliars.com/2021/05/more-100-retired-generals-and-admirals